-I. Wake Transit Vision Plan Update
+G. Wake Transit Vision Plan Update

 In August of 2019, CAMPO kicked off the development of the Wake Transit Vision Plan Update, which will be a tune-up to certain assumptions made in the original Wake County Transit Plan and an extension of the planning horizon for the Wake County Transit Plan from 2027 to 2030.
-To date, the focus of the plan update has been on reassessing cost and schedule feasibility assumptions for major capital projects, producing a countywide transit market reassessment, and determining remaining financial capacity for additional transit investments through 2030.
-These tasks are substantially complete.
+To date, the focus of the plan update has been on reassessing cost and schedule feasibility assumptions for major capital projects, producing a countywide transit market reassessment, determining remaining financial capacity for additional transit investments through 2030, and soliciting public input on investment priorities.